 - You can use a spreadsheet, such as Excel or Google Sheets, or an app that tracks projects for this purpose (e.g., Todoist).
 If you prefer pen and paper over technology, go ahead!

 Consider giving them more responsibility as your virtual assistant becomes more proficient in their tasks.
 As time progresses and you begin to trust your remote assistant more, you can give them additional charges or projects beyond what they initially agreed to perform.

 - For example, if the virtual assistant is responsible for entering data from invoices into a spreadsheet and has accounting work experience, consider asking them to do that.

 - This approach is good because it will help develop trust between employer and employee while allowing the VA to gain new skills without risk.

 Review things regularly

 It’s a good idea to set up a schedule for your reviews.
-If you can, try to do them at least once a week.
+Suppose you can try to do them at least once a week.
 You should review things in person or over the phone.
-It’s best if you do them on the same day of the week and at the same time of day (usually after lunch).
+It’s best to do them on the same day of the week and at the same time (usually after lunch).

 Reviewing with your virtual assistant is essential because it allows you to communicate with her and ensure that she understands everything that needs to be done.
 It also allows her to ask questions about anything unclear or confusing before moving forward.